Skip to main content

 Sydney, New South Wales, 2000

-Few sights are as instantly recognizable as the Sydney Harbour Bridge, the grand centerpiece of Sydney Harbour and one of Australia’s most photographed landmarks.
-The historic structure opened in 1932 and is among the largest steel arch bridges in the world.
-It’s also an important transport hub, linking downtown with the north shore, Manly Beach, and Sydney’s northern beaches.
+Few Australian sights are as instantly recognizable as the Sydney Harbour Bridge: the grand centerpiece of Sydney Harbour and one of the country’s most photographed landmarks.
+The historic structure opened in 1932 as the largest steel arch bridge in the world.
+It’s also an important transportation hub, linking downtown with the north shore, Manly Beach, and other northern beaches.

 The basics